Bader-Idris/Problem-solving/leetCode/30-day-javascript-challenge/README.md

 This appears that using JSON.stringify in Osama's 50 paid projects course, is tensely using this approach!

 10.1 is not freely available, check it for its useful `nesting functions`.

+In the editorial they say:

+Overview:

+Currying is a powerful technique in functional programming that transforms a function with multiple arguments into a sequence of functions.
+It allows you to create flexible and reusable code by enabling partial application of function arguments.
+In this article, we will discuss the concept and implementation of currying in JavaScript.

+some practical use cases include:

+Reusable utility functions: Currying can help create reusable utility functions that can be easily customized for specific use cases.
+Currying allows you to create a function that returns another function with a partially applied argument.
+In this case, we have a curried add function that takes two arguments, a and b.
+When you all add with a single argument, it returns a new function that takes the second argument b and adds it o the initially provided a.

+there are more 8 cases  premium only 💩, 2 solutions 1st is complicated 2nd is what we'll be solving!

+We can basically calculate `arg.length`.

+## personal tasks

+13th and 14th tasks need to be solved manually, because they're not included in the explaining videos!